AndersDeath/diary2/000-current.md

 # 19 February - Sunday - Yerevan - 143 day of immigration

 Today was also normal holiday.
 I did almost nothing.
+We was walking in botanical garden of Yerevan.